zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 {{< figure src="/img/chapman_chris.png" caption="*Plot of the approximation of the Chapman function by Christian Schüler for \\(r = 6600\\).*">}}

-However, if you care about accuracy, and plot the the relative error graph, it paints a slightly less attractive picture.
+However, if you care about accuracy, and plot the relative error graph, it paints a slightly less attractive picture.

 {{< figure src="/img/chapman_chris_error.png" caption="*Relative error plot of the approximation of the Chapman function by Christian Schüler for \\(r = 6600\\).*">}}